DCNick3/shin-translation-tools/shin-tl/README.md

-Only supports PS Vita version of Astral Air (PCSG00901) for now.
+Only supports PS Vita version of AstralAir no Shiroki Towa -White Eternity- (PCSG00901) for now.
 Support for other shin-based games is possible to add.

 ## Installation